Initial Appearance Court In Maricopa County & Pinal County For Sex Crime Charges

 Release Conditions In Sex Crime Cases

-The main aim of IA is to determine if the suspect will remain in jail or be released.
-In cases of sex offenses, judges typically impose stringent conditions that include the following:
+The primary purpose of the IA court hearing is to determine if the suspect will remain in jail or be released.
+In felony sex offense cases, judges typically impose stringent conditions that include the following:

 • Bail or bond (secured which will enable you to utilize a Bail Bondsman or unsecured which demands you or a loved one to pay cash only bond)